-Please note that most of these links have some sort of affiliate offer attached to them so that Rhys will get a kickback, but you’ll also save some money as well.
+Please note that several of these links have some sort of affiliate offer attached to them, which I will get a little bit of money from, but that helps me to continue to add content and maintain this website, and you’ll also save some money.
+So it’s a win win.

 Booking.com – What makes this stand out is the ability to assess a bunch of properties quickly, book well in advance and not have to worry about paying (in most cases) until you arrive at the property.

-I find Booking.com an extremely handy tool to organise all of my accommodation needs in one place at the start of a busy travel year, and then I don’t have to worry about it.
+Another important factor for me is that often book several trips months in advance, and I find Booking.com an extremely handy tool to organise all of my accommodation needs in one place.
+Then I don’t have to worry about it.
 I know exactly where I need to go to get my accommodation information, even if I booked it months ago and if I need to change or cancel anything, it’s all in one place.

-Thrifty – I rent a lot of cars throughout the course of the year, and without a doubt, the experience at Thrifty is best.
+Thrifty – I rent a lot of cars throughout the course of the year, and without a doubt, the experience at Thrifty is best regardless of where you are in the world.
 No hidden fees.
 Really customer-focused experience.
 Best of all, on more than one occasion they’ve given me a partial refund for returning a car early in the instance that my travels have changed.
 Other rental car companies that will not be named have charged me an extra fee for doing the same thing.